kadench/CSP/README.md

 Beginner's Legend:
 -----
 first.txt: your first sentence file to save sentences in.
-To change this, read the introduction.
+To change this, read the introduction found in the program file.

 file_accessed_number.txt: Tells the program if it needs to first create a file before trying to use an